Skip to content

 tests.filter(t => ['compose_associative', 'identity_left', 'identity_right'].includes(t.validation))

-Filter tests by implementation capabilities:
+Filter tests by implementation capabilities using functions, behaviors, and variants:

 const supportedTests = tests.filter(test => {